SCECcode/UCVMC/README.md

 *  cd ..
 *  ./ucvm_setup.py

 The ucvm_setup.py script runs in a terminal window and prints text questions to the user.
 The user types answers to the questions in the terminal window.
-The install script asks the user which velocity models they would like to install from the following list: (CVM-H v15.1,CVM-S4, CVM-S4.26, CVM-S4.26.M01, and USGS CenCal).
+The install script asks the user which velocity models they would like to install from the following list: ( CVM-H v15.1, CVM-S4, CVM-S4.26, CVM-S4.26.M01, CCA06, CS17.3, CS17.3H, and USGS CenCal).
 We recommend that the user installs all available models.

 The script will then automatically compile, build, and install the selected models.

 # 3.0 MPI Compilers and UCVM Programs

-If a GNU-based MPI compiler is detected, the MPI version of several utilities are created, including ucvm2mesh_mpi, ucvm2etree_mpi, and basin_query_mpi are built.
+If a GNU-based MPI compiler is detected, the MPI version of several utilities are created, including ucvm2mesh_mpi, ucvm2mesh_mpi_layer, ucvm2etree_mpi, and basin_query_mpi are built.
 Otherwise, only the serial versions for these programs are built.

 # 4.0 Configuration
 The main UCVMC configuration file is ${UCVM_INSTALL_DIR}/conf/ucvm.conf.